oniani/mathematics/README.md

 # undergrad-math

-This the usage of the material is prohibited if one is currently enrolled in either of the mathematics courses at any university.
+Usage of this material is prohibited if one is currently enrolled in either of the mathematics courses at any university.